NYPL/SierraHoldingParser/README.md

 ## Testing

 Testing is provided via `rspec` with `mocha` for stubbing/mocking.
-The test suite can be invoked with `rake test`
+The test suite can be invoked with `bundle exec rspec`